MikeGruz/mikegruz.github.io/cv.md

 **Gruszczynski, Mike**, and Sarah Michaels.
 2012.
 "The Evolution of Elite Framing Following Enactment of Legislation." [*Policy Sciences,* 45(4): 359-384.](http://link.springer.com/article/10.1007/s11077-012-9153-y){:target="_blank"}

 Dodd, Michael D., Amanda Balzer, Carly M. Jacobs, **Mike Gruszczynski**, Kevin B. Smith, and John R. Hibbing.
 2012.
 "The Political Left Rolls with the Good and the Political Right Confronts the Bad: Connecting Physiology and Cognition to Preferences." [*Philosophical Transactions of the Royal Society of London: Biological Sciences,* 367: 640-649.](http://rstb.royalsocietypublishing.org/content/367/1589/640.short){:target="_blank"}

+**Book Chapters**
+Geiger, Nathaniel, **Mike Gruszczynski**, and Janet Swim.
+"Political Psychology and the Climate Crisis."
+Forthcoming chapter in *Cambridge Handbook of Political Psychology.*

 **Book Contracts**